arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

 * feed-item description keeps showing bellow bottom edge. maybe when list has VScroll?
-* only the item with the focus has the outline marker
 * redesign the descovery view